divvun/bidiff/README.md

 `bidiff` is a set of rust crates that generate and apply patches for arbitrary binary files.

+**NOTE: bidiff has not been thoroughly tested and should be considered ALPHA-GRADE SOFTWARE.**

+**We do not guarantee compatibility of patches between versions until v1.0.**

 It is particularly well-suited to deploying software updates, and:

   * Is written in 100% safe Rust